lexemlang/lexem/specification/descriptive/expressions/lexemes.md

 ## Property modifier

 This node is really a macro so it can be used in functional code as well.
-Its functionality consist on change fastly the properties of the current node.
+Its functionality consist on changing easily the properties of the current node.

 ```lexem
 set_props![...]